Coal Worker's Pneumoconiosis

 Offers Telehealth

-Robert Cohen is a Pulmonary Medicine provider in Chicago, Illinois.
-Dr. Cohen has been practicing medicine for over 44 years and is rated as an Elite provider by MediFind in the treatment of Coal Worker's Pneumoconiosis.
-His top areas of expertise are Coal Worker's Pneumoconiosis, Interstitial Lung Disease, Acute Interstitial Pneumonia, and Silicosis.
+Robert Cohen is a Pulmonary Medicine provider practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 45 years.
+Dr. Cohen is rated as an Elite provider by MediFind in the treatment of Coal Worker's Pneumoconiosis.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Coal Worker's Pneumoconiosis, Interstitial Lung Disease, Acute Interstitial Pneumonia, and Silicosis.
+Dr. Cohen is board certified in American Board Of Internal Medicine - Internal Medicine (Certified).

 Elite in Coal Worker's Pneumoconiosis